J.C. Penney board comes under fire for CEO switch

 Board member Bill Ackman, the hedge fund manager whose Pershing Square is J.C.
 Penney's largest shareholder, might also take heat for his role in the CEO debacle.

-Ackman handpicked Johnson to replace Ullman, and in May 2012 said the company had been "chronically mismanaged" during Ullman's tenure.
+Ackman handpicked Johnson to replace Ullman and in May 2012 said the company had been "chronically mismanaged" during his tenure.
 Ackman could not be reached for comment, but said last Friday that criticism of Johnson "is deserved."

 David Tawil, whose hedge fund Maglan Capital had bet that J.C.
 Penney's stock would fall further, likened the change in management to an abrupt about-face.